 Want to learn more about how we raise pigs on pasture at our farm?
 Check out my husband Andrew talking all things pig here:

 Want to see more images and learn more about my farm?
-Visit my blog, preorder my pretty and informative new book, and I’d be thrilled if you would follow me in Instagram, Facebook, Twitter, YouTube, and subscribe to my podcast, Modern Farm Girls.
+Visit my blog, preorder my pretty and informative new book, and I’d be thrilled if you would follow me in Instagram, Facebook, Twitter, YouTube, and subscribe to my podcast, Sustainable Dish.
 Thanks for reading!